JoshMiele/SKDTools/readme.md

 representation.
 For information on Matlab, please visit http://www.mathworks.com

-SKDtools uses a standard sound card and/or a Braille embosser capable of producing tactile graphics.
+SKDtools uses  standard sound hardware and/or a Braille embosser capable of producing tactile graphics.
 The auditory plotter uses spatial location and frequency as parameters in representing single-valued, two-dimensional plots with a wide variety of user-definable parameters.
+The
-The extraordinarily flexible tactile graphics functions can be used to emboss any combination of charts, graphs, images or text.
+flexible tactile graphics functions can be used to emboss any combination of charts, graphs, images or text.

-SKDtools was written by Joshua A. Miele at the Smith- Kettlewell Institute's Rehabilitation Engineering Research Center (SKI RERC) with support from the National Institute for Disability and Rehabilitation Research (NIDRR).
+SKDtools was written by Joshua A. Miele at The Smith- Kettlewell Eye Research Institute's Rehabilitation Engineering Research Center on Low-Vision and Blindness (SKERI RERC) with support from the National Institute for Disability and Rehabilitation Research (NIDRR).

-*Disclaimers
+# Disclaimers

-SKDtools is a work in progress.
+SKDtools is old code, and even in 2001 it was  a work in progress.
 We anticipate users will find some quirks and bugs.
 We have tried to make the scripts as stable and robust as possible, but you may find situations where they do not function as expected.
-Please contact us and tell us about any problems you encounter so that we can fix them for other users.
-If you are able to fix the problem yourself, please send us the modified code so we can include it in future releases.
+Please submit issues  about any problems you encounter.
+ If you are able to fix the problem yourself, please submit a pull request.

 This toolbox does not include any Matlab tutorial information.
 We assume that the user already has a working knowledge of the